miguelbper/miguelbper.github.io/_posts/2023-03-22-js-2023-02-twenty-four-seven-four-in-one.md

 {% endhighlight %}

 Here, we are using some functions which we will have to implement.
-- `reject(cm: Choices) -> bool` returns `True` when we know that a candidate is no longer worth pursuing.
+- `reject(cm: Choices) -> bool` returns `True` when we know that a partial candidate is no longer worth pursuing (because some of the constraints are not being satisfied).
 - `accept(cm: Choices) -> bool` returns `True` when the board is completely filled.
-- `expand(cm: Choices) -> list[Choices]` chooses a cell with the lowest number of possibilities and returns a list of copies of `cm`, but with the chosen cell replaced by each possible value.
+- `expand(cm: Choices) -> list[Choices]` chooses a cell with the lowest number of choices and returns a list of copies of `cm`, but with the chosen cell replaced by each possible value.
 - `prune(cm: Choices) -> Choices` uses the constraints of the problem to rule out possibilities in each cell.

 Of these, only the `prune` function has a lengthy implementation, so we leave that one for the next section.

 We should `reject` a candidate if there is a cell such that no number in $\\{0,\ldots,7\\}$ could be in that cell or if the current board cannot be filled in such a way that we obtain a connected board.
-Notice that the constraints will be enforced in the `prune` function, which will be implemented such that if a constraint is not met, then some cell will have zero choices of numbers (in this case, we say that the cell is blocked).
+Notice that the constraints will be enforced in the `prune` function, which will be implemented such that if a constraint is not met, then some cell will have zero choices available (in this case, we say that the cell is blocked).

 {% highlight python %}
 def reject(cm: Choices) -> bool: